playkostudios/OctreeCSG-ea/README.md

 A stripped down engine-agnostic version of the [OctreeCSG library](https://github.com/giladdarshan/OctreeCSG), ported to Typescript. **This is very work-in-progress**.

+Note that this project is not affiliated with the OctreeCSG project.

 Because this is a stripped down version of the library, some features are missing, such as directly operating with meshes and assigning materials.